Special Educational Needs/Disability

 All of our policies and our School Offer are attached below to help you learn more about what we do to help you and your child.

-Our Cumbria SEND Information, Advice and Support Service (SEND IAS) can also give you advice about SEND.
+Our Cumberland SEND Information, Advice and Support Service (SEND IASS) can also give you advice about SEND.

 Cumberland’s Continuous Improvement Plan